 Sea Potential make a splash in the ADAPT Stage of the Waves to Water Prize!
 Chosen as one of 10 winners, our team Sea Potential which combines our water treatment expertise with our partners Pure Marine expertise in wave energy will advance to the CREATE stage of the competition.

 Supported by the U.S. Department of Energy’s (DOE’s) Water Power Technologies Office (WPTO), the 5-stage, $3.3 million contest aims to accelerate innovation in small, modular, wave-powered desalination systems capable of producing clean water in disaster relief scenarios, as well as in water-scarce coastal and island locations.

-Our idea, a high power capture wave energy device, called DUO, is used to pressurise and pump large volumes of sea water via a reverse osmosis membrane to produce drinkable water.
+Sea Potential’s concept is to use a high power capture wave energy device, called DUO, to pressurise and pump large volumes of sea water which is then filtered via a reverse osmosis membrane to produce drinkable water.

 Find out more: